-The semiconductor industry finds indium useful in the synthesis of semiconductor materials for the manufacture of thin film solar cells.
+The semiconductor industry finds Indium useful in the synthesis of semiconductor materials for the manufacture of thin film solar cells.
 A principal use is in the forming of electrodes for touchscreens and liquid crystal displays.
-A transparent conductive coating of Indium oxide and Indium tin oxide is applied as a substrates to glass in the manufacture of electroluminescent panels.
+A transparent conductive coating of Indium oxide and Indium Tin oxide may also be applied as a substrate to glass in the manufacture of electroluminescent panels.
 Indium is especially suited to being used in vacuum systems due to its sealing properties and as bonding material in acoustic transducers.